k-box/k-search-client-php/readme.md

 - `generateDocumentHash( $filePath )` generates the hash of the content of a document
 - `generateHash( $text )` generates the hash of the given text
 - `get_mime( $filePath )` return the mime type of a file
-- `isMimeTypeSupported( $mime )` **test if the specified mime type is known and can be handled.
-This not guarantee that the the K-Link Core can index the file without prior elaboration**
+- `isMimeTypeSupported( $mime )` test if the specified mime type is known and can be handled.
+This not guarantee that the the K-Link Core can index the file without prior elaboration
-- `isMimeTypeIndexable( $mime )` **test if the specified mime type is supported by the K-Link Core and requires no elaboration before can be sent to the K-Link Core**
+- `isMimeTypeIndexable( $mime )` test if the specified mime type is supported by the K-Link Core and requires no elaboration before can be sent to the K-Link Core
+- `getBase64Stream( $value )` return a base64 version of a string (or a resource) in using a resource

 **Important notice**